kairosity/mp4-lionize/testing.md

 - Viewed checkout successful order confirmation.
 - Clicked on "Your Orders" and verified that new order is now listed at the top.
 - Checked in Stripe to verify that the dummy order information was correctly received.
+- Checked the user's email inbox to verify that the order confirmation email was received successfully.

 <br>